darkliself/EngeniousTask/README.md

 # Engenius Task

 This project is a simple Android application that pulls a list of users from the GitHub API and displays their names and pictures.
-It implements offline functionality, local data cache, and search capabilities.
+It implements offline functionality, local data storage, search capabilities, and follows the MVVM architecture pattern for better separation of concerns and scalability.

 ### Libraries Used